ParadoxalCorp/FelixBot/usage.md

 ## Commands arguments syntax

-For consistency purposes, as well as to make it easy to learn, all commands that takes multiple mandatory arguments can be called without specifying any arguments, you will then be prompted each argument.
+For consistency purposes, as well as to make it easy to learn, all commands that takes multiple mandatory arguments can be called without specifying any arguments, you will then be prompted for each argument.

 To explore all the ways of calling "complicated" commands, we'll take the `sar` (Self Assignable Roles) command, which allows you to either add a self-assignable role, remove one or list the self-assignable roles set.